Home Purchase

 Why condo financing is different

-That is why buyers sometimes get preapproved and still hit a wall later.
-The borrower qualifies, but the condo project does not.
+That's why buyers sometimes get preapproved and still hit a wall.
+The borrower qualifies, but the condo project doesn't.

 FHA condo loans: what they do well

-FHA financing can be attractive for California buyers who want a lower down payment and more flexible credit standards.
+FHA financing attracts California buyers who want a lower down payment and more flexible credit standards.

 • down payment can be as low as 3.5%

-• credit standards can be more forgiving than conventional
+• credit standards are more forgiving than conventional

 • higher debt-to-income tolerance may be possible